-a.
-Describe the community(ies) where the project will take place and who will benefit from the project.
+11. What is the demographic information of the engaged community(ies)?
 Using the table below, provide demographic information on the community(ies) and target audiences to support descriptions.
 Applicants can use the US Census Bureau website and EPA's EJ Screen to obtain demographic data for the table below.
 Applicants are encouraged to include an EJ Screen report as an upload in addition to the descriptions provided below.
 Please see the DWCF Toolbox for information on pulling an EJ Screen report.